Seagate/cortx/doc/S3ServerQuickStart.md

 ### How to start S3Server jenkins job?

-1. Open S3Server jenkins [link](http://eos-jenkins.mero.colo.seagate.com/job/S3server/job/s3-gerrit-test/).
+1. Open S3Server jenkins [link](http://eos-jenkins.colo.seagate.com/job/Release_Engineering/job/InnerSource/job/S3Server/job/s3-gerrit-test/).
 2. Login with Username as `eos-s3server` and password as `eos-s3server`.
 3. Click on `Build With Parameters` option.
 4. You need to enter the `GIT_REFSPEC` and `label`, follow the steps as mentioned below.
-  * To get `GIT_REFSPEC` goto your review request on gerrit and click on`Download` section.
+  * To get `GIT_REFSPEC` goto your gerrit server branch where you pushed your changes and click on`Download` section.
 The highlighted part `refs/changes/31/19331/4` in `checkout` section as shown below is your `GIT_REFSPEC`.
 Copy and paste it on `GIT_REFSPEC` section of jenkins.

 <p align="center"><img src="../../assets/images/git_refspec.PNG?raw=true"></p>